-Monopolistic Competition is a market structure which combines elements of monopoly and competitive markets.
-Essentially a monopolistic competitive market is one with freedom of entry and exit, but firms are able to differentiate their products.
+Definition: Monopolistic competition is a market structure which combines elements of monopoly and competitive markets.
+Essentially a monopolistic competitive market is one with freedom of entry and exit, but firms can differentiate their products.
 Therefore, they have an inelastic demand curve and so they can set prices.
 However, because there is freedom of entry, supernormal profits will encourage more firms to enter the market leading to normal profits in the long term.

 A monopolistic competitive industry has the following features:

 - Firms have price inelastic demand; they are price makers because the good is highly differentiated